STEP 1: MANDATORY CANDIDATE ACADEMY

 Once a candidate is endorsed by the Orange County Labor Federation's Committee on Political Education, a campaign follows that includes at least one if not all of the following components: direct mail to voters in support of the candidate, door-to-door voter education, voter education via phone, and financial contributions.

-To begin your endorsement request, please complete and submit your questionnaires to Joline Vela at
+To begin your endorsement request, please complete and submit your bio sheet and questionnaire to Joline Cruz at